pulumi/docs/content/blog/creating-a-python-aws-application-using-flask-and-redis/index.md

 <!--more-->

 I've recently started developing with Pulumi, and have begun to explore its inner workings and mechanisms.
-I decided to construct a production-level application, and to document each step that I take and my progress as I go along.
+I decided to construct a production-level application and to document each step that I take and my progress as I go along.

-This blog post features recreating the existing [Typescript voting app example](https://www.pulumi.com/docs/tutorials/aws/aws-ts-voting-app/) step by step in Python with Flask as the frontend and Redis as the backend.
+This blog post recreates the existing [Typescript voting app example](https://www.pulumi.com/docs/tutorials/aws/aws-ts-voting-app/) step by step in Python with Flask as the frontend and Redis as the backend.
 In future blog posts, we will explore how to change the front and backends, how to upgrade the app with additional AWS services, and migrating from one cloud provider to another.

-The first few lines of our new `__main__.py` file indicate which libraries need to be imported, and describe a pair of configuration options that will be used by the application
+The first few lines of our new `__main__.py` file indicate which libraries to import and describe a pair of configuration options used by the application

 ```python
 import json